 The College of Agriculture and Natural Resources, Michigan State University Extension and AgBioResearch presents Agricultural and Natural Resources Week.
-Michigan State University is the nation’s pioneer land-grant college and for the past 150 years has been guided by a philosophy to serve all the people of the state of Michigan, an idea that still prevails today.
+Founded in 1855 as the Agricultural College of the State of Michigan, Michigan State University was the nation’s first agricultural college.
+This national movement to make useful advanced education available to a broad public was guided by a philosophy to serve all the people of the state, an idea that still prevails today.

 Themes have also changed to reflect the times; during the 1960s the space age was topical, the 1970s featured science and cybernetics, and the 1980s bought forth issues related to world hunger.
 The name of the event has changed over time as well.
 In 1982, Farmers Week became Farmers Week and Natural Resources Days.
 In 1985, the event was renamed to its current title — Agriculture and Natural Resources Week, which is also known today as ANR Week.
 The event now hosts more than 50 programs and annual association meetings.